kyotovision-public/multimodal-material-segmentation/README.md

 The pixel numbers of each material class in train, val and test set are shown below.
 <p align="center"> <img src="img/Fig4.png"> </p>

+## Pretrained model
+A pretrained model is available in [Google Drive](https://drive.google.com/file/d/1k2K7js7TNNVPgpgVyOyA8qfnFIrJnaiC/view?usp=drive_link) (`chekpoint.pth.tar`, 1.8GB).
+You can use this file as
+`run/multimodal_dataset/MCubeSNet/experiment_0/checkpoint.pth.tar`
+as specified in `main_test_multimodal.sh` below to run the test code.

 ## Usage
 ### Prerequisites